 Eric Ryan, spokesmen at NYSE, said in an e-mail “I’m not aware of anything.”
 Robert Madden, a spokesman for Nasdaq OMX, did not respond to a phone call and e-mail requesting comment.

 Investors also watched corporate results.
 About 72 percent of the S&P 500 companies which reported second-quarter earnings beat estimates, data compiled by Bloomberg showed, even as 60 percent missed analysts’ sales forecasts.

 Comcast added 3.2 percent to $33.60.
 The company improved its video guide, boosted Internet speeds and added phone features to fight competition from online video companies, satellite-television providers and Verizon Communications Inc.’s FiOS and AT&T Inc.’s U-verse.
 Comcast has curbed video losses for the seventh consecutive quarter on a year-over-year basis.

 Allstate added 6.1 percent to $36.38.
 Chief Executive Officer Tom Wilson, 54, has been seeking rate increases and changing terms of policies to boost profitability as severe weather increases claims costs and low interest rates put pressure on investment income from the company’s bond portfolio.

 Laboratory Corp. of America Holdings rallied 3.8 percent to $87.25.
-The company may be the target of a private equity buyout (LH), Reuters reported, citing Mergermarket, a provider of news and data on acquisitions.
+The company may be the target of a private equity buyout (LH:US), Reuters reported, citing Mergermarket, a provider of news and data on acquisitions.

 Facebook Inc. slumped as much as 3.9 percent to a record low of $20.87 The stock fell for a fourth straight day after the world’s largest social-networking service reported second- quarter results that showed slowing growth.